A Guide to the Australian Minimum Wage for Employers

 Under the Fair Work Act (2009), the Expert Panel is required to publish all written submissions from interested individuals or organisations.
 The Expert Panel then makes comments on these submissions.
 The Act also demands that the research conducted by the Expert Panel be published, which ensures transparency and allows for submissions to be made based on the research.

-In June 2018, the Fair Work Commission increased the minimum wage by 3.5 per cent to $18.93 per hour.
-This was well below the 7.3 per cent called for by unions, but above the 1.9 per cent rate of inflation, meaning real wage growth was 1.6 per cent for Australia’s minimum wage earners.
+In May 2019, the Fair Work Commission announced that it would increase the minimum wage by 3 per cent to $19.49 per hour.
+This was lower than the previous year’s 3.5 per cent increase, but above the 1.26 per cent rate of inflation, meaning real wage growth was 1.74 per cent for Australia’s minimum wage earners.

-Historically, there has been a small rise in the minimum wage each year.
+The Fair Work Commission’s decision is in line with historical trends.
+With one exception, it has always ruled that the minimum wage should be raised slightly each year.
 This takes things like the national economic performance, cost-of-living and inflation into account.

 Australian minimum wage rates since 2007